cloudmesh-community/hid-sp18-417/tutorial/README.md

 static domain_name_servers={DNS server IP}
 ```
 Ensure that the desired IP falls with in the assigned IP range of your router.
-As we will be automating the process later, its advised to follow a naming sequence for the hostname and IP number
+As we will be automating the process later, its advised to follow a naming sequence for the hostname and IP address

+Its essential to reboot the system for the changes to take effect.